stoicflame/enunciate-openapi/README.md

 I hope to improve the documentation over time.
 As it is, documentation is pretty barren - but I wanted to make the module available to those able to use it in its current form.

-## Release ##

-When built (with Jyske Bank internal build server), the artifacts are uploaded to Maven Central at the coordinates:

-	dk.jyskebank.tooling.enunciate:enunciate-openapi

-## Building Module ##

-Simply checkout the project and run gradle:

-    export JAVA_HOME=/PATH/TO/JDK/8
-    gradlew

-The built module will be in the folder _dist/publish_.

 ## Using the Module ##